rk1165/rk1165.github.io/docs/languages/java/more_java.md

 - `read()` for reading a single character
 - `Files.readAllBytes` : Reads all the bytes from a file.
 The method ensures that the file is closed when all bytes have been read or an I/O error, or other runtime exception, is thrown.
 Intended for reading small files.
 - `Paths.get(path)` Converts a path string, or a sequence of strings that when joined form a path string, to a Path
-- An abstract class can implement an interface, and not provide implementations of all of the interface's methods.
-It is the responsibility of the first concrete class that has that abstract class as an ancestor to implement all of the methods in the interface.
-- A blocking or synchronous API is one whose methods block the calling thread until they complete.
-Of course, the concept of blocking (or nonblocking) only makes sense when these methods can potentially take a long time to complete (say tens of milliseconds to tens of seconds).
-- Another type of API, which is often called nonblocking but here we’ll call them semi-blocking (or semi-asynchronous), has methods that don’t block the calling thread for the duration of the operation.
-They only initiate an operation and return a future object.
-The future is then used to block and wait for the operation to complete at some other convenient time.
-- Finally, a third type of API, a true non-blocking, or asynchronous, API, also does not block the calling thread.
-Its methods take an additional parameter – a callback function which is code that will be executed (on some unknown thread) when the operation completes
 - `Long.parseLong("AA0F245C", 16)` to parse a hex to long
-- system-level classes such as `Thread`, `OutputStream` and its subclasses, and `Socket` are not serializable.
+- System-level classes such as `Thread`, `OutputStream` and its subclasses, and `Socket` are not serializable.
 If your serializable class contains such objects, it must mark them as "transient".
-- Consider using the interface when our problem makes the statement "**A is capable of $doing_this**".
-For instance, Clonable is capable of cloning an object.
-Drawable is capable of drawing a shape.
-- Static method can be called by `null` reference whereas non-static methods can't.
-- Consider using abstract classes and inheritance when our problem makes the evidence "**A is a B**".
-For example, "Dog is an Animal", "Lamborghini is a Car"
 - We can use the `Object.hashCode()` method to retrieve the hashcode of an object.
 - `Objects.hashCode()` is a null-safe method we can use to get the hashcode of an object.
 It only takes a single object.
 If we provide `null` we will get 0 back.
 - `Objects.hash()` can take one or more objects and provides a hashcode for them.
 - `System.out.println(1 + 2 + 3 + "Out" + 1 + 2 + 3);` prints `6Out123`

-### Microbenchmarking

-- Microbenchmarking : it's measuring the performance of something "small", like a system call to the kernel of an operating system.
-- Sometimes you way want to initialize some variables that your benchmark code needs, but which you do not want to be part of the code your benchmark measures.
-Such variables are called "state" variables
-- A state object can be reused across multiple calls to your benchmark method.
-JMH provides different "scopes" that the state object can be reused in
-- The `@Setup` annotation tell JMH that this method should be called to setup the state object before it is passed to the benchmark method.
-The `@TearDown` annotation tells JMH that this method should be called to clean up ("tear down") the state object after the benchmark has been executed.
-- JVM optimizations to avoid during microbenchmarking :
-  - Loop optimizations : avoid loops in your benchmark methods.
-  - Dead Code Elimination : If JVM detects that the result of some computation is never used, the JVM may consider this computation _dead code_ and eliminate it.
-To avoid it either return the result of code or pass the calculated value to the `Blackhole` object.
-  - Constant Folding : A calculation which is based on constants will often result in the exact same result, regardless of how many times the calculation is performed.
-The JVM may detect that, and replace the calculation with the result of the calculation.
-It can just inline the constant also.

-### Commands

-- `sudo update-alternatives --set java /usr/lib/jvm/jdk1.8.0_version/bin/java`
-- `sudo update-alternatives --config java`
-- to get the list of threads
-  - `top -H -p $PID`
-  - `ps -e -T $PID`
-- The `invokeAny()` method takes a collection of Callable objects, or subinterfaces of Callable.
-Invoking this method does not return a `Future`, but returns the result of one of the Callable objects.
-You have no guarantee about which of the Callable's results you get.
+- The `invokeAny()` method takes a collection of `Callable` objects, or subinterfaces of `Callable`.
+Invoking this method does not return a `Future`, but returns the result of one of the `Callable` objects.
+You have no guarantee about which of the `Callable`'s results you get.
 Just one of the ones that finish.
-- If one of the tasks complete (or throws an exception), the rest of the Callable's are cancelled.
+- If one of the tasks complete (or throws an exception), the rest of the `Callable`'s are cancelled.
 - The `invokeAll()` method invokes all of the Callable objects you pass to it in the collection passed as parameter.
-The `invokeAll()` returns a list of `Future` objects via which you can obtain the results of the executions of each Callable.
+The `invokeAll()` returns a list of `Future` objects via which you can obtain the results of the executions of each `Callable`.
 - Keep in mind that a task might finish due to an exception, so it may not have "succeeded".
 There is no way on a `Future` to tell the difference.
 - Handling Exceptions for `ThreadPoolExecutor`
   - When you submit a task to the executor, it returns you a `FutureTask` instance.